php-dev-br/laravel-doc-pt-br/validation.md

 <a name="rule-min"></a>
 #### min:_value_

 The field under validation must have a minimum _value_.
-Strings, numerics, arrays, and files are evaluated in the same fashion as the [`size`](#rule-size) rule.
+Strings, numerics, and files are evaluated in the same fashion as the [`size`](#rule-size) rule.

 <a name="rule-nullable"></a>
 #### nullable